AleksCrow/Currency/README.md

 There are some inaccuracies in the implementation: privat api not have time, and time data created after update, so if update it often, it can affect the results in filter by time

 The task is a little unfinished - no tests.
-I understand that this is important, but there was not enough time
+I understand that this is important.
+But I couldn't keep up with the time